Chidananda Saraswati: Initiation

 The final decision came in 1943.
 He was already in correspondence with Sivananda Saraswati.
 He obtained Sivananda's permission to join the Ashram.

 On arriving at the Ashram, he naturally took charge of the dispensary.
 He became the man with the healing hand.
 The growing reputation of his divine healing hand attracted a rush of patients to the Sivananda Charitable Dispensary.

 Very soon after joining the Ashram, he gave ample evidence of the brilliance of his intellect.
-He delivered lectures, wrote articles for magazines and gave spiritual instructions to the visitors.
-When the Yoga-Vedanta Forest University (now known as the Yoga-Vedanta Forest Academy) was established in 1948, Sivananda paid him a fitting tribute by appointing him Vice-Chancellor and Professor of Raja Yoga.
+He delivered lectures, wrote articles for magazines, and gave spiritual instructions to the visitors.
+When the Yoga-Vedanta Forest University (now known as the Yoga-Vedanta Forest Academy) was established in 1948, Sivananda paid Sridhar a fitting tribute by appointing him Vice-Chancellor and Professor of Raja Yoga.
 During his first year he inspired the students with his brilliant exposition of Maharishi Patanjali's Yoga Sutras.

 It was also in the first year of his stay at the Ashram that he wrote his magnum opus 'Light Fountain', an immortal biography of his Guru Sivananda.
 Sivananda once remarked: "Sivananda will pass away, but 'Light Fountain' will live".

 In addition to his multifarious activities and intense Sadhana, he founded, under the guidance of Sivananda, the Yoga Museum in 1947, in which the entire philosophy of Vedanta and all the processes of Yoga Sadhana are depicted in the form of pictures and illustrations.

-Towards the end of 1948, Sivananda nominated him as the General Secretary of The Divine Life Society.
+Towards the end of 1948, Sivananda nominated him as the General Secretary of Divine Life Society.
 The great responsibility of the organization fell on his shoulders.
-From that very moment he spiritualized all his activities by his presence, counsel and wise leadership.
+From that very moment he spiritualized all his activities by his presence, counsel, and wise leadership.
 He exhorted all to raise their consciousness to the level of the Divine.

 On Guru Purnima day, 10 July 1949, he was initiated into the holy order of Sannyasa by Sivananda.
-He now became known as Chidananda, a name which connotes : "one who is consciousness and bliss".
+He now became known as Chidananda, a name which connotes: "one who is consciousness and bliss".

-In August 1963, after the Mahasamadhi of the Master, he was elected as President of the Divine Life Society.
-After election, he strove to hold aloft the banner of renunciation, dedicated service, love and spiritual idealism, not only within the set-up of the widespread organization of the Society, but in the hearts of countless seekers throughout the world, who were all too eager to seek his advice, help and guidance.

-Chidananda Saraswati has toured the length and breadth of India, Malaysia and South Africa to serve the devotees of the Society.